gevent/gevent/doc/intro.rst

 no longer than 2 seconds though.
 The results are then collected by checking :attr:`gevent.Greenlet.value` property.
-The :func:`gevent.socket.gethostbyname` function has the same interface as the standard :func:`socket.gethostbyname` but it does not block the whole interpreter and thus lets the other greenlets to proceed with their requests as well.
+The :func:`gevent.socket.gethostbyname` function has the same interface as the standard :func:`socket.gethostbyname` but it does not block the whole interpreter and thus lets the other greenlets proceed with their requests unhindered.

 .. _monkey-patching: